MicrosoftDocs/azure-devops-docs/docs/pipelines/process/scheduled-triggers.md

 Azure Pipelines provides several types of triggers you can use to configure when your pipeline runs.

-* Scheduled triggers allow you to run your pipelines based on a schedule, such as a nightly build.
+* Scheduled triggers run your pipelines based on a schedule, such as a nightly build.
 This article provides guidance on configuring and using scheduled triggers to run your pipelines based on a schedule.
-* Event-based triggers run your pipeline in response to events, such as a pull request or a push to a branch.
+* Event-based triggers run your pipeline in response to events, such as creating a pull request or pushing to a branch.
 For information on configuring and using these trigger types, see [Triggers in Azure Pipelines](../build/triggers.md).

-You can combine multiple types of triggers in your pipelines, for example to validate the build every time a push is made ([CI trigger](../build/triggers.md#ci-triggers)), when a pull request is made ([PR trigger](../build/triggers.md#pr-triggers)), and a nightly build for validation (Scheduled trigger).
-If you want to build your pipeline only on a schedule, and not in response to pull requests or pushes, ensure that your pipeline does not have any other triggers enabled.
+You can combine scheduled and event-based triggers in your pipelines, for example to validate the build every time a push is made ([CI trigger](../build/triggers.md#ci-triggers)), when a pull request is made ([PR trigger](../build/triggers.md#pr-triggers)), and a nightly build for validation (Scheduled trigger).
+If you want to build your pipeline only on a schedule, and not in response to event-based triggers, ensure that your pipeline does not have any other triggers enabled.
 In YAML pipelines, CI triggers and PR triggers are enabled by default.
-For information on disabling them, see [Triggers in Azure Pipelines](../build/triggers.md) adn navigate to the section that covers your repository type.
+For information on disabling them, see [Triggers in Azure Pipelines](../build/triggers.md) and navigate to the section that covers your repository type.

 ## Scheduled triggers